MicrosoftDocs/Viva/Viva/glint/start/role-definitions.md

 # Key roles for Viva Glint

 Assigning roles for Viva Glint leadership is among the first tasks for the M365 global admin.
-Using consistent terminology for Viva Glint roles helps your organization support your Viva Glint programs.
+Using consistent terminology for Viva Glint roles helps support your Viva Glint programs.

 ## Microsoft M365 global admin

 - Represents your organization, initiates, and controls Viva Glint product subscriptions and licenses
 - Can access all data
-- Assigns all Viva Glint admin roles
+- Assigns Viva Glint admin roles

 ## Viva Glint admin

-- Assigned by the M365 global admin to have responsibility for specific tasks within the Viva Glint platform
+- Assigned by the M365 global admin to have responsibility for leadership tasks within the Viva Glint platform
-- Set up programs and surveys, distribution lists, and reporting features
+- Sets up programs and surveys, distribution lists, and reporting features
-- Support managers in all aspects of action taking
+- Supports managers in all aspects of action taking
 - Best practice is not to have more than five Viva Glint admins
 - Trainings are available in Viva Glint Learn

 ## Viva Glint manager

 - Organizational team leader who works directly with a Viva Glint admin to assist with survey administration
-- Has assigned reporting access and can develop action plans
+- Is assigned reporting access and can develop action plans

 ## Viva Glint end user